IdentityServer/IdentityServer4.Quickstart.UI/README.md

 ```

 **Note** for Google authentication you need to register your local quickstart identityserver using the Google developer [console](https://console.developers.google.com).
 As a redirect URL, use the URL of your local identityserver and add `/signin-google`.
+If your IdentityServer is running on port 5000 - you can use the above client id/secret which is pre-registered.